Box-Cox transformation tutorial in Excel

 Dataset for variable transformation

-In this tutorial we show how to create transform a variable to be closer to the Normal distribution.
+In this tutorial, we show how to create and transform a variable to be closer to the Normal distribution.

-The results of the Normality test are displayed bellow.
+The results of the Normality test are displayed below.

 Variable transformation in XLSTAT